 Robert Owens, Francis Poulenc, Richard Strauss, & others

-Before Body Meets Earth blends the formal classical recital with theatrical storytelling to explore ideas of value as seen through the experiences of two characters - portrayed by Chelsea Fingal DeSouza and CodyRay Caho.
-Through song and performance art we see the conflict of each character in relation to each other and their physical environments.
-This recital embodies two people’s struggle to connect and their search for the empathy needed to do so.
-Music and poetry spanning over 2600 years (Sappho - Dicky Dutton) of human experience work to highlight humanity's vital connections, which affirm our innate value both in and outside of our contributions as living creators.
+Before Body Meets Earth blends the formal classical recital with theatrical storytelling to explore individual value as seen through the experiences of two characters, Chelsea Fingal DeSouza and CodyRay Caho, as they begin couple's therapy with their new therapist portrayed in this iteration by pianist and composer, Maria Thompson Corley.
+Through a mix of contemporary and older song repertoire (Margaret Bonds, Judith Cloud, Maria Thompson Corley, Melissa Dunphy, Anne LeBaron, Michael Lewis, Carl Loewe, Gilda Lyons, Undine S. Moore, Robert Owens, Francis Poulenc, Richard Strauss, & Samuel Coleridge Taylor), this recital embodies two people’s struggle to connect and their search for the empathy needed to do so.
+Music and poetry spanning over 2600 years (Sappho - Dicky Dutton) highlights humanity's vital connections and affirms our innate value in AND outside of our contributions as living creators.
 We are alive BEFORE BODY MEETS EARTH!

 The concept for this performance was born out of an observation that, despite an abundance of modern-day works and productions being continuously created, the expectation to prioritize traditional repertoire continues to be heralded over their contemporary mates.
 We recognize the wealth and breadth of works available to classical artists including hundreds of years of poetry, music, beliefs, and experiences which reveal vital connections and congruences to modern-day art.